Izodine/filemaker-data-api/README.md

 2. **script pre-request**: runs before the action and sort are executed
 3. **script pre-sort**: runs after executing the request but before sorting the records

-You can set these options through an FmaParamScript object.
-Create the object using this constructor `FmaParamScript()`.
+You can set these options through an FmScript object.
+Create the object using this constructor `FmScript()`.

 Set the options using the following methods: